Tackling sexual harassment and violence

 How higher and further education institutions can protect their students from harassment and abuse.

-Higher and further education institutions have a responsibility to protect their students from harassment and abuse.
+Higher and further education institutions have a responsibility to protect their students and staff from harassment and abuse, and have a duty of care towards their students and staff.

 There has recently been considerable press coverage of student sexual harassment and sexual violence, in particular on university campuses.
 Students, campaign groups, the NUS and MPs have called for universities and the HE sector to put in place policies and practices that will ensure the safety of all students.